xk-io/xk-io.github.io/_drafts/2015-07-24-decentralize-bitcoin-development-forever.md

 ## Introduction

 Development of Bitcoin has become dysfunctional.
-This post isn't about either side of the block size debate, though the quality of this debate is the inspiration for this post.
+This post isn't about either side of the block size debate, though the debate itself is the inspiration for this post.
 While the correct course of action may not be apparent, the divide in the community (and corresponding lack of direction) is apparent.

-However, some of the community seems stead fast in finding a solution and moving forward in particular directions against the advice of some core developers.
+Despite this, some of the community seems stead fast in finding a solution and moving forward in particular directions against the advice of some core developers.
 Unfortunately, we currently lack the ability to determine who truly has the most support in the public debate, or even if it is one sided.
 Herein I propose a way to:

 * Fund core development, and
 * Determine the source code used for compilation in a decentralized manner